 Ironically, many U.S. communities experienced higher wage growth following the pandemic.
 The high mortality rates reduced the number of healthy workers.
 As a result, employers paid higher wages to attract the workers who were left.

 People did not know what caused it, so they didn’t flee infected areas.
 As a result, it killed rich and poor alike.

 The economic impact was severe.
 It took 200 years for cities to regain their pre-plague populations.
 Cities created tax exemptions, free housing, and other perks to attract migrants.
-Urban incomes went up and, in many rural areas, the land returned to forests.
-The lack of rural farmers meant serfdom went into a sharp decline from 2 million in Western Europe in 1400 to just a few thousand by 1500.
+Urban incomes went up, and in many rural areas, the land returned to forests.
+The lack of rural farmers meant serfdom went into a sharp decline, from 2 million in Western Europe in 1400 to just a few thousand by 1500.

 How Epidemics and Pandemics Affect You